- a unit of discourse that typically contain multiple sentences

 - articles in academic journals tend to have long sentences with loads of citations.

-However, paragraphs do follow a logic.
+However, paragraphs are shaped by logic.
 Paragraphs are not just a group of sentences about a single topic.
 Rather a paragraph builds upon the foundation laid out by the text’s thesis and works in harmony with the other paragraphs.
-Each paragraph should serve a specific purpose related to the thesis—to explain a relevant idea (transition and topic sentence); provide background information (introduce evidence/signal phrase); argue a supporting point (evidence); and/or offer a counterargument (evidence of counterclaim).
-A paragraph that does not serve any of these purposes may by unnecessary.
+Each paragraph should serve a specific purpose related to the thesis—

 - Flow, Transitions, Coherence @ Paragraph Level